-Create a hierarchy chart by clicking Hierarchy Chart in the Visualizations group on the Explore tab.
+Create a hierarchy chart by clicking Hierarchy Chart on the Explore tab.

-When you create a hierarchy chart, it displays in Detail View.
+When you create a hierarchy chart, it displays in the Detail View.

 Click the Undock icon (in the top right of the Detail View) to open the file in the Detail View into its own window, making more space to work.
-See Customize the work area
+See Customize the workspace

 1 Select or refine the content that you want to display in the hierarchy chart.
 For example, you can change the data in a hierarchy chart of codes or files or change the order of attributes displayed on a hierarchy chart.